 My daughters are going into first grade at Jenks.
 Our experience has been exceptional.
 The principal and teachers are caring and top notch the academics are challenging (my Kindergartners were reading at a second grade level by the time the year ended) and the Home and School is very active.
 The school asks a lot of parents which is what I believe makes it such a great school.
 I considered a charter but decided to give Jenks a try through family members with direct experience and I am very glad I did.
 It's also one of the top performing schools in our district despite the low score here (I blame the SDP for that though).
 Great school truly.

 Jenks Abram School is a public elementary school in Philadelphia.
 The principal of Jenks Abram School is Mrs. Siouda Douglas.
-358 children attend Jenks Abram School and identify as Multiracial; White, non-Hispanic; and Hispanic.
-99% of the 358 students here are paying reduced lunch prices.
-The ratio of students to teachers at Jenks Abram School is 17:1.
+358 students attend Jenks Abram School and identify primarily as Multiracial; White, non-Hispanic; and Hispanic.
+99% of the 358 students here get reduced lunch prices.
+The student to teacher ratio at Jenks Abram School is 17:1.
 Our Lady of Hope is one of the nearest elementary schools.

 |Native American or Native Alaskan||0%||0%|